Mookie Betts's Success and Achievements in Timeline

 On August 27, 2020, Mookie Betts reached 1,000 MLB career hits.

-In 2020, Mookie Betts finished the season with a .292 batting average, 16 home runs, and 39 RBIs.
-He helped the Dodgers win the World Series.
-Betts was awarded his fifth consecutive Gold Glove and his fourth Silver Slugger and finished second in NL MVP voting.
+Mookie Betts finished the 2020 season with a .292 batting average, 16 home runs, and 10 stolen bases.
+Betts won his second World Series and was awarded his fifth consecutive Gold Glove and fourth Silver Slugger after the 2020 season.

-In 2020, Mookie Betts won the World Series during his tenure with the Los Angeles Dodgers.
+Mookie Betts won the World Series in 2020 with the Los Angeles Dodgers.

 On August 7, 2023, Mookie Betts hit his fifth career grand slam home run as a lead-off batter, tying a Major League record.

-In 2024, Mookie Betts batted .222 in the NLDS and .346 in the NLCS.
-He batted .278 in the World Series, contributing key plays in the deciding game, winning his third World Series championship.
-He also won his seventh Silver Slugger award as an utility player.
+In 2024, Mookie Betts played in the NLDS, NLCS, and World Series, contributing key hits and plays.
+He won his third World Series championship and seventh Silver Slugger award as an utility player.

-Mookie Betts won the World Series in 2024, during his tenure with the Los Angeles Dodgers.
+Mookie Betts won the World Series in 2024 with Los Angeles Dodgers.